Wallets are essential tools for accessing, sending and receiving cryptocurrencies.

 Wallets are used to store the private and public keys needed for all types of transactions.
 There are different types of wallets for different user needs that offer varying degrees of security

 In this lesson, you will learn the basics of wallets for cryptocurrencies.

 What is a wallet?

-A wallet is necessary to store and access cryptocurrencies such as Bitcoin, Ethereum, Litecoin and other altcoins.
+A wallet is necessary to access cryptocurrencies such as Bitcoin, Ethereum, Litecoin and other altcoins.
 A wallet does not store the actual amount of cryptocurrencies a user owns, but holds private keys and therefore allows users to access their holdings more conveniently.
 It is not a physical wallet.

 Wallets are used to store the private and public keys needed for all types of transactions.
 Different types of wallets for different user needs offer varying degrees of security.

 Instead, a wallet is more like a storage vault for your addresses, including your public and private keys.
 Furthermore, this vault is needed to gain access to your public address on the blockchain which actually contains your cryptocurrency holdings, like Bitcoin.

 To be precise: a single wallet can hold multiple private keys.
 You can create as many wallets as you want.
-In fact, most people who own cryptocurrencies use several wallets in order to ensure maximum security in storing their different cryptocurrencies.
+In fact, most people who own cryptocurrencies use several wallets in order to ensure maximum security in storing their cryptocurrencies.

 How does a wallet work?